What is marketing ROI and why is it important?

 By Matt McGillicuddy

-5 min read
+10+ min read

 Contents

 With marketing budgets being increasingly squeezed, around 44% of marketers consider better measurement of Return on Investment (ROI) one of their top priorities.
 And yet for some reason, only 35% of marketers consider tracking ROI ‘very’ or ‘extremely’ important.
+That’s a huge problem when proving marketing ROI is now critical for securing budget, improving campaign performance, and driving sustainable revenue growth.

 What is marketing ROI?

-Marketing ROI is a business metric that measures the amount of profit, or loss, your business generates through marketing activities.
 Setting revenue goals against your marketing activities is a super important aspect of measuring your marketing ROI.
+Without clear revenue attribution, it becomes difficult to understand which marketing activities are genuinely driving pipeline and revenue growth.
 For instance, if you spend £1 on digital advertising, how much profit do you expect that £1 of marketing spend to generate?

-A high ROI means your campaigns are making more money than you spend on them, and that's exactly what you want.
+A high ROI means your campaigns are making more money than you spend on them and, delivering efficient customer acquisition.
+That's exactly what you want.
 Nobody likes wasted budget, especially when purse strings are getting tighter.
-Calculating your marketing ROI enables you to see which activities have the most impact.
-As a result, you can plough more resource into the stuff that’s generating that all-important revenue, and take marketing spend away from poor performance activities.

 Free resource